 And the areas they emphasized were some of the areas where Caroline does not currently excel (such as the writing).

 So this was our first experience of bumping up (hard) against the assumption that a third grader must be able to do A, B and C because this is what third graders do.
 Suffice it to say it was not a pleasant experience.

 Everyone Learns at Different Speeds

 In trying to process with her what happened, I reminded Caroline of a time a couple of years ago at homeschool co-op when she was taking a class about America.
 The students made three dimensional Washington Monuments.
 Caroline was one of the youngest children in the class.
-She whipped hers together in no time because she is fantastic at that kind of thing.
+She whipped hers together in no time because she is fantastic at that kind of three-dimensional building thing.
 Her teacher was impressed and even spoke with us about it.
 She also asked Caroline to help some of the other kids who were really struggling, a number of who were older than Caroline.
 I reminded Caroline of this and the fact that no one is good at everything and everyone learns at different speeds.
 I reminded her that a few of those older kids might have even been a bit embarrassed that a younger student was helping them.
-I think our conversation helped her think through the church situation even though it was still very disappointing.
+I think our conversation helped her think through the church situation even though it was still very painful and disappointing.

 I don’t have any big words of advice or some great summary of how to handle situations like this.
 I’m simply sharing it as an example of how homeschooling choices seem so natural and make so much sense to us in the world of our homeschool and yet we are reminded at times of how counter-cultural some of those most basic choices really are when compared to traditional schooling.